 Jewish tradition teaches that at the age of thirteen a child reaches the age of mitzvot (commandments).
 In our times, Jews recognize and celebrate this religious coming of age in the synagogue in the presence of the congregation.
 During the service, the Bar or Bat Mitzvah is called to the Torah to recite the traditional blessings, to read from the Torah and chant a Haftarah.

 At The Jewish Center, the Bar and Bat Mitzvah program actually begins long before a child's 13th birthday.
 From the time they enter our Religious School until Siyyum Tichon (graduation from Hebrew High School) our educational programs prepare our students for their transition to Jewish adulthood.
 Becoming a Bar or Bat Mitzvah is one very important step along the journey.

 We believe that preparation for Bar/Bat Mitzvah is a working partnership among the student, the parents, and the spiritual leadership of The Jewish Center.
 Along with the traditional prayers, our goals for the Bar/Bat Mitzvah student are to become knowledgeable about Jewish ethics and traditions, community service and tzedakah, and to feel comfortable participating in the spiritual and cultural life of our synagogue.

 Important Dates and Requirements:

-- Approximately two years prior to the child's 13th birthday, parents will be invited to an introductory meeting regarding the Bar and Bat Mitzvah process, led by the Rabbi and the B'nai Mitzvah Coordinator.
-Dates will be assigned in the months following this meeting.
+- Approximately two years prior to the child's 13th birthday, parents will be invited to an introductory meeting regarding the Bar and Bat Mitzvah process, led by the Rabbi, Cantor and the B'nai Mitzvah Coordinator.

 - The child must currently attend an acceptable Jewish education program.